Diffuse Light in Milky-Way like Haloes: Acknowledgements

 \section{Acknowledgements}

 E.C. and S.K.Y. acknowledge support from the Korean National Research Foundation (2020R1A2C3003769).
 E.C. and S.J. acknowledge support from the Korean National Research Foundation (RS-2023-00241934).
 All the authors are supported by the Korean National Research Foundation (2022R1A6A1A03053472).
 J.R. was supported by the KASI-Yonsei Postdoctoral Fellowship and by the Korea Astronomy and Space Science Institute under the R\&D program (Project No. 2023-1-830-00), supervised by the Ministry of Science and ICT.
-As the head of the group, S.K.Y. acted as a corresponding author.